Merimetso-Code/FreeRTOSSecurity/Exercise4.md

 * calculateFibonacci(1) = 1
 * calculateFibonacci(n) = calculateFibonacci(n-1) + calculateFibonacci(n-2)

+Once you have written the application and it compiles then load and execute it on the LPCXpresso55S69 board via the Debug button located on the Quick Start menu.
+You should then set a set of BreakPoints on the function calculateFibonacci, and explore the stack each time the function is called.

 # Tips and Hints
 Information and help on programming in C can be found on the following links:
 * [Programming in C](https://beginnersbook.com/2014/01/c-program-structure/)